-The sun is shining, and the birds are singing (well it’s raining as I write this but that’s the theory).
+The sun is shining, and the birds are singing (well, it’s raining as I write this, but that’s the theory).
 The Great British summer is something that nearly everyone enjoys.
 It enables us to get out more with our dogs.
-However as with every season summer brings its own dangers which include heatstroke, horrible flying and crawly thing along with dart-like grass seeds.
-Then of course water brings dangers such as drowning and blue-green algae and maybe some you haven’t thought of such as Toads seawater and fishing hooks
+However, as with every season, summer brings its own dangers, including heatstroke, horrible flying and crawly things, and dart-like grass seeds.
+Then, water brings dangers such as drowning, blue-green algae, and maybe some you haven’t thought of, such as Toads, seawater and fishing hooks.

-We hope you enjoy our summer hazard series and if you have any feedback please let us know
+We hope you enjoy our Top summer Dangers series, and if you have any feedback, don’t hesitate to contact me.

-Grass seeds are like little darts and can cause a dog a lot of problems and discomfort especially If they get into the ear canal or up the nose
+Grass seeds are like little darts and can cause a dog many problems and discomfort, especially If they get into the ear canal or up the nose.

 Some dogs (like y Roxy) can be sensitive to grass seeds or pollen dust and suffer skin problems.
 If a dog does suffer from allergies, then look carefully for any of the offending objects and remove the